developwithpassion/arrayfu/README.md

     end
   end

-  instance = SomeClass.new
+  instance = Example6.new
   instance.add_item("JP")
   instance.add_it("JP")
   instance.push_it("JP")
+  instance.instance_eval do
-  instance.names.count.should == 3
+    @names.count.should == 3
   end
+end

-example 'Add a mutator that ignores addition' do class SomeClass
+example 'Add a mutator that ignores addition' do class Example7
     include ArrayFu

     array :names do